 “It was after high school that I realised you need to differentiate yourself from other people.
 If you’re in a class and everyone’s studying the same thing, what’s the thing that’s going to separate you from someone else?
 Why would someone hire you other than someone else?
 That’s what went through my mind when I began applying for positions.
 So I’m glad I did something in high school.”

-Got questions about high school, uni, careers, whatever?
-We wanna hear from you at email@example.com
+If you have questions about high school, uni, careers, or anything tangentially related to those things, I would love to hear from you at email@example.com

 Want to be a doctor?
 Lawyer?
 Ventriloquist?